From the coarse geometry of warped cones to the measured coupling of groups: Introduction

-Motivated by the above-mentioned result of the author on Box space \cite{Da18}, P. Nowak and D. Sawicki asked the author whether we can prove an analogous result of de Laat-Vigolo in the setting of uniform measured equivalent.
-In this article, we affirmatively answer this question under some extra assumptions.
+Motivated by the above-mentioned result of the author on Box space \cite{Da18}, P. Nowak and D. Sawicki asked the author whether we can prove an analogous result of Theorem \ref{coarseequi1} in the setting of uniform measured equivalent.
+In this article, we affirmatively answer this question.